Balogunolalere/PromtDB/README.md

 Some Contents
 --------

-*   Code error analysis prompt - Asks the assistant to analyze code snippets and identify bugs
 *   Language translation prompt - Provides instructions for translating text between languages
 *   Task prompt generator - Analyzes natural language tasks and automatically generates optimized, detailed prompts to provide AI assistants to get the best results.
 *   Prompt rewriting instructions - Provides steps for rewriting an original prompt to improve it.